Why McLanahan Sand-Laden Manure Pumps

 What is a vortex style impeller?

 One of the biggest challenges with pumping dairy manure is the occasional debris that finds its way into a system.
 This debris can wreak havoc on a poorly designed pump and system by creating a blockage in the pump or piping.
 It’s important that every part of the pump system is designed to take into account this potential hazard.
-A vortex impeller does not create any flow restrictions into and out of the pump, therefore minimising the potential for pump plugging.
+A vortex impeller does not create any flow restrictions into and out of the pump, therefore minimizing the potential for pump plugging.

 Why is rubber used for lining the pump parts?